For American Express cardholders, the Membership Rewards program provides a fantastic opportunity to earn points and redeem them for travel.

 - Walk the Fox Glacier in New Zealand: A round-trip economy flight from the U.S. to New Zealand on a Star Alliance partner airline is just 80,000 Avianca LifeMiles.

-Between using Amex credit cards, using Amex Offers, and shopping on Rakuten, you’ll be well on your way to earning 100,000+ Membership Rewards points — especially if you apply for multiple Amex cards.
+Between using Amex credit cards, Amex Offers, and shopping on Rakuten, you’ll be well on your way to earning 100,000+ Membership Rewards points — especially if you apply for multiple Amex cards.

 The fun truly begins when the points are in your account, though.
 Make sure to check out our full article on redeeming Membership Rewards points for some inspiration on booking your next trip.